avrilcoghlan/vibriowatch/docs/source/navigating.rst

 -----------------------------------------------

-When you are looking at a particular Vibriowatch collection (e.g. one of your own private collections, or `our public Vibriowatch collection for Chun et al`_), you will see a phylogenetic tree for the isolates in the right-hand panel.
+When you are looking at a particular Vibriowatch collection (e.g. one of your own private collections, or `our public Vibriowatch collection for Chun et al`_), you will see a phylogenetic tree for the isolates in the left-hand panel.
 This tree is built using the neighbour-joining algorithm, a relatively fast and reliable method for building phylogenetic trees:

 .. image:: Picture37.png